Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising

+Conditional dependence is only a necessary condition for expertise.
+As summarized in \S\ref{sec:expertise_quant:alternative_mechanisms}, there are three alternative explanations for significant results.
+We ask whether our qualitative data support any of these alternative explanations, and find evidence of nuisance confounding, especially in \emph{recommend schedule} (Intervention 17).

-\paragraph{(C) Some interventions are confounded by nuisance factors.} While all significant interventions show signs of non-algorithmic targeting, \textbf{some also show signs of a confounding effect, in which advisors perform interventions after students explicitly request they do.} One such case is recommending a schedule (Intervention 17), which positively predicts next-term persistence ($p$=0.039), as students often seek scheduling advice for the next semester:
+\paragraph{Some Interventions are Confounded by Nuisance Factors.} While significant interventions show signs of non-algorithmic targeting, \textbf{some additionally show signs of a confounding effect, in which advisors perform interventions after students explicitly request they do.}\footnote{We note the presence of confounding does not rule out the simultaneous presence of expertise.}